Loans

 Unsecured Loans

 An unsecured loan is any loan that does not require collateral.
-When you apply for funding with unsecured loans, you do not have to risk losing any personal property.
+When you apply for funding with unsecured installment loans, you do not have to risk losing any personal property.
 Most loan options are unsecured, so many options are available.

 If you have a bad credit history, getting approval for an unsecured loan may be difficult.
 Consumers without excellent credit may be surprised by the interest rate and the low loan offer amount.
 Lenders use high rates to offset the risk of lending money to bad credit borrowers.
-Suppose you need a large lump sum to pay off your credit card balance or medical bills.
-In that case, you may have difficulty getting a sizable loan amount without a high credit score.

 Secured Loans